mariadb-corporation/mariadb-columnstore-api/docs/reference/types.rst

    :param time: The date/time to set
    :returns: ``true`` if the date/time is valid, ``false`` if it is not

-.. cpp:function:: bool ColumnStoreDateTime::set(std::string& dateTime, std::string& format)
+.. cpp:function:: bool ColumnStoreDateTime::set(const std::string& dateTime, const std::string& format)

    Sets the date/time based on a given string and format.